hkandpal07/interview-topics/rest-vs-soap.md

 # API

-An API is Application Programming Interface that defines a set of rules which allow progreams to talk to each other.
+An API is Application Programming Interface that defines a set of rules which allow programs to talk to each other.

 ## REST API: